adaptlearning/adapt-contrib-boxMenu/README.md

 ## Uninstallation
 The Adapt framework does not allow the installation of more than one menu at a time.
 In order to replace **Box Menu** it must be uninstalled.
 With the root of your framework installation as your current working directory, run the following command:
-`adapt uninstall adapt-contrib-boxmenu`
+`adapt uninstall adapt-contrib-boxMenu`

 <div float align=right><a href="#top">Back to Top</a></div>

 ## Settings Overview

 The attributes listed below are used in *course.json* and *contentObjects.json* to configure **Box Menu**, and are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-boxmenu/blob/master/example.json).
-Visit the [**Box Menu** wiki](https://github.com/adaptlearning/adapt-contrib-boxmenu/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).
+Visit the [**Box Menu** wiki](https://github.com/adaptlearning/adapt-contrib-boxMenu/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).

 ### Attributes